r0ah/vitacheat/README.md

 ## Submissions ##

 You can submit cheat codes by opening a [submission issue](https://github.com/r0ah/vitacheat/issues/new?template=cheat-code-submission.md).
-Please use the template, I will close submission that doesn't follow the instructions!
+Please use the template.

-You can also submit cheat codes in this [thread](https://gbatemp.net/threads/vitacheat-finalcheat-database.485343).
-I don't visit everyday so mention my GBAtemp username `@Roah`.

 ## Reporting ##